KerstinJantke/ConsTarget/README.md

 9           Ecoregion 4       0.45576923
 10         Ecoregion 10     0.49108911
 ```
-In our example, the Mean Target Achievement across 10 ecoregions is 55% at the 50% conservation target level.
+In our example, protection of the 10 ecoregion ranges from 0 to 49%.
+At the 50% conservation target level, Mean Target Achievement across these ecoregions is 55%

+## Example data

+Example input data for 53 marine Australian bioregions are provided [here]( https://github.com/KerstinJantke/ConsTarget/tree/master/case_study_data_Australian_marine_regions).